andygibson/cglstarter/README.md

 # cglstarter
-Starter application for c using CMake and OpenGL  with GLFW, glad and cglm.
+Starter project for c using CMake and OpenGL  with GLFW, glad and cglm.

 Basic CMake script with everything it needs to use GLFW with glad and cglm for c based gl math.